Numbers Chapter 2

 (/ˈsɪmiən/) is a given name (Biblical Šimʿon, Tiberian Šimʿôn), usually transliterated as Shimon.
 In Greek, it is written Συμεών, hence the Latinized spelling Symeon.
 It is a cognate of the name Simon “he has heard” For more info click here

-and the captain of the children of Simeonשמעון
+and the prince of the children of Simeonשמעון

 (/ˈsɪmiən/) is a given name (Biblical Šimʿon, Tiberian Šimʿôn), usually transliterated as Shimon.
 In Greek, it is written Συμεών, hence the Latinized spelling Symeon.
 It is a cognate of the name Simon “he has heard” For more info click here